Danaozhong/Lightweight-C-ASCII-Table/README.md

 ```

 ## How to Use This Library
-The library is basicially just two files.
+The library is basically just two files.
 Just include them in your project, or integrate the CMake file, such as:
 ```cmake
 add_subdirectory(misc/libs/libtable)
 target_link_libraries(${CMAKE_PROJECT_NAME} PRIVATE libtable)